Close Menu

 Sahih al-Bukhari 3456, Sahih Muslim 2669

-Our Prophet (Allah’s peace and blessings be upon him) has already said that stylishly and foolishly we will be following their way till we become part of them unknowingly thinking we are doing it out of being nice or good to them.
+Our Prophet (Allah’s peace and blessings be upon him) has already said that stylishly and foolishly we will be following their way till we become part of them, unknowingly thinking we are doing it out of being nice or good to them.
 Whereas leading to our own destruction.
-We should stay on our lane and uphold the guidance of Islam.
+We should stay in our lane and uphold the guidance of Islam.
 Allah says:

 “To you be your religion, and to me be my religion.”